 - Other relevant information

 The Regulation outlines the layout of the KID.
-The Regulatory Technical Standards (RTSs) will contain detailed rules on:
+The Regulatory Technical Standards (RTSs) contains detailed rules on:

 - the content and presentation of the KID

 - how to calculate some of the information in the KID